Welcome, skip to the content.

 Markets: Built Environment, Transport, GovernmentExpertise: Airports, Environmental management, Programme and project management, Rail and rail systems

 Every major project is unique, encompassing different sponsor and stakeholder environments, different objectives and external influences.

-Markets: Construction, Data & telecommunications, Defence, Energy, Government, Manufacturing, International development assistance, Resources , Property, Transport, WaterExpertise: Programme and project delivery
+Markets: Construction, Data & telecommunications, Defence, Energy, Government, International development assistance, Resources , Built Environment, Transport, WaterExpertise: Programme and project management

 Disaster Risk Management (DRM) plans help to coordinate activities should disaster strike.
 These plans aim to reduce the risk of communities, or even entire countries, either through ensuring they are prepared to respond in the case of an event, or by reducing risks through planning measures.